Over 40? Avoid These 40 Things If You Don't Want to Feel Old

 If you haven't seen your old high school friends in decades and you think Facebook is a great way to see what their lives look like today, you may want to reconsider this impulse.
 They're not going to be quite as young as you remember.
 And the horrifying evidence that your old high school friends are, in fact, growing noticeably older will lead you to an even more traumatizing reality: This can only mean that you're getting older, too!

 Reading the comments

-Rule number one: Just don’t do it.
+Rule No. 1: Just don't do it.
 The comments section is where all negativity on the internet lives.
-All those horrible opinions will just make you sad and confused about why youth culture has gotten so vile and mean-spirited.
-And then you’ll turn into one of those cranky old people who sneers at kids, assumes the worst of them, and mutters Clint Eastwood-isms like “Get off my lawn!”
-It’s a cycle of cynicism and despair that you should avoid like the plague.
+It'll make you sad and confused about why youth culture has gotten so mean-spirited.
+And then you'll turn into one of those cranky old people who sneers at kids, assumes the worst of them, and mutters Clint Eastwood-isms like "Get off my lawn!"
+It's a cycle of cynicism and despair that you should avoid like the plague.